Sphereon-SDK/pdf-stamper-sdk/README.md

  * Perl
  * Android

 Do you have the need for another language?
 Please contact us.
-In many cases we can easily accomidate you.
+In many cases we can easily accommodate you.

 ## Author
 website: [https://sphereon.com](Sphereon.com)